 In the heart of Reims is the former home of the Comtes de Champagne, a medieval vestige that served as a reception hall for royal coronations.

 An adherence to this history gave birth to the iconic Taittinger cuvée Comtes de Champagne, a tribute to those who worked to make the region more influential.
-This vintage champagne is Blanc de Blancs – 100% Chardonnay – with the most qualitative grapes from the Côte des Blancs.
+This vintage Champagne is Blanc de Blancs – 100% Chardonnay – with the most qualitative grapes from the Côte des Blancs.
 The must is almost perfect: only the Cuvée, the wine from the first press, is used.
-This Champagne reveals a pure nose, with remarkable aromatic complexity and potential, after ageing for at least 10 years.
+This Champagne reveals a pure nose, with remarkable aromatic complexity and potential, after ageing for about 11 years.

 In 2015, Taittinger decides to conquer England.
 In Kent, not far from Canterbury, on chalky soil, Pierre-Emmanuel Taittinger chose to plant the same grape varieties as in Champagne.
 A clever way to get a foot in the door whilst remaining authentic and spreading the traditional Champagne method.